jobreu/giantbomb/README.md

 -   `gb_platforms`
 -   `gb_franchises`

-API Key
+API key
 -------

-Before you can begin to use the giantbomb package, you will need to [sign up](https://www.giantbomb.com/signup/) to receive an api key.
-Once you login, your key will appead on the [main api page](https://www.giantbomb.com/api/).
+Before you can begin to use the giantbomb package, you will need to [sign up](https://www.giantbomb.com/signup/) to receive an API key.
+Once you login, your key will appead on the [main API page](https://www.giantbomb.com/api/).

 Once you have your key, you can either pass it as a string to the `api_key` function parameters or set the `GB_KEY` environoment variable.